Contents

 Employees might or might not create purchase requisitions all the time.
 If they directly purchase without approval, you would get surprise invoices.

-Surprise invoices cause cash flow issues.
+Surprise invoices cause cash flow issues and prevent your company from having cost savings.

 You need to keep track of all expenses (product or service) so that you can assure appropriate authorities that you are using the funds appropriately.